- Affected Council Services

 To help protect residents and employees, the Council will be minimising the number of home visits its carries out for its Housing Services.

-- Housing Repairs – Following recent announcements and changes in guidance we are currently reviewing the level of repairs work that we will be completing.
-At this time we are completing emergency repairs, gas servicing, external works and working to reduce the backlog of repairs where possible.
-We are working to resume a normal repairs service from 15th June.
-We are following the latest guidance from the Health and Safety Executive and Gas Safe.
+- Housing Repairs – We are following the latest guidance from the Health and Safety Executive and Gas Safe.
 When visiting operatives and gas engineers will take all possible steps to prevent the spread of infection including using hand sanitiser on entering and leaving the property.
 Household members will be asked to remain in a different room of the property whilst work and inspections are being completed to ensure that social distancing measures are maintained and additional ventilation is provided during our visits.
-If you have an appointment for gas servicing booked but members of your household are self-isolating or are have been identified as part of the shielded group please contact us to discuss this.
+If you have an appointment for gas servicing booked but members of your household are self-isolating please contact us to discuss this.